Season 1, Episode 44

 Lorne Brown:

 And thanks for mentioning Allie Domer.
-We have a podcast by her as well where she talks about the research and we were at that conference together where the question was does stress cause infertility?
+We have a podcast with her as well where she talks about the research and we were at that conference together where the question was does stress cause infertility?
 Does infertility cause stress?
 And the answer was yes.
 Right?
 Correct.
-It’s vicious cycle.
+It’s a vicious cycle.
 And uh, and so if you’re gonna go through these treatments, let’s make them as positive as possible so you don’t have to suffer through it.
-There’s an expression, I don’t know who said it, but it, the expression goes, pain is inevitable, suffering is not.
-And so going through the I V F process, or I should say the fertility journey that’s the pain is inevitable.
+There’s an expression, I don’t know who said it, but the expression goes, pain is inevitable, suffering is not.
+And so going through the IVF process, or I should say the fertility journey that’s the pain is inevitable.
 That is not an easy process, but the amount of depression, anxiety, and suffering, um, I think there can be, uh, more resources and a better job done.
-So they ha it’s not as challenging as it is right now.
+So it’s not as challenging as it is right now.

 And as we heard from that data, many people don’t end up having babies, not because of the financial stress of the fertility journey, but from the emotional and they drop out of the fertility journey, the I v s process.
 And if they just did one more cycle, they might’ve gotten that take home baby.
 Right.
 So it’s an important part to address.
-The other thing I, I’m interested in and is talking about P R P because I’m, I’m getting many patients asking me about it.
-And uh, so I’d love if you could define it and how you see this as a potential for rejuvenation.
-You talked about, again, the the data, where’s the data and the science at this point, it’s, it seems to be popular in Greece now in some parts of the states.
-And and I also wanna talk about, if you can, about the lining versus the ovary. ’cause I do know that we have talked about mutual patients and you’re one of them.
+The other thing I’m interested in is talking about PRP because I’m getting many patients asking me about it.
+And uh, so I’d love it if you could define it and how you see this as a potential for rejuvenation.
+You talked about, again, the data, where’s the data and the science at this point, it’s, it seems to be popular in Greece now in some parts of the states.
+And I also want to talk about, if you can, about the lining versus the ovary. because I do know that we have talked about mutual patients and you’re one of them.
 I know that I refer to you that you’re going to be talking with or I’ve talked with AOSIS and, and how you use it post-surgery and then for lining issues.
-So can you kind of give us a nice mind dump on uh, P R P, what it is and, and what is where it is today and what’s the potential?
+So can you kind of give us a nice mind dump on uh, PRP, what it is and, and what is where it is today and what’s the potential?

 Shaun Tregoning:

-So P R P stands for platelet-rich plasmid and it is derived from taking blood from a patient, spinning down that blood, separating out the white and red blood cells from the serum and the platelets, so the platelets of the cells within the blood that actually allow clotting to take place.
+So PRP stands for platelet-rich plasmid and it is derived from taking blood from a patient, spinning down that blood, separating out the white and red blood cells from the serum and the platelets, so the platelets of the cells within the blood that actually allow clotting to take place.
 The platelets, however, also contain multiple other granules in them.
 Most notably a whole bunch of cytokines growth factors, which have huge healing properties.
 And so finding a way to concentrate that portion of the blood without, without any of the other cells that we don’t need was something that was manipulated and explored way back by really in the setting of a rejuvenative joint recovery.
-So a lot of rheumatologists, um, and orthopedic surgeons had an interest were looking at initially at the use of p r p in, in the setting of injecting into, into degenerative joints and showed fairly promising results there.
+So a lot of rheumatologists, um, and orthopedic surgeons had an interest in looking initially at the use of PRP in, in the setting of injecting into, into degenerative joints and showed fairly promising results there.

-Then dental and oral, uh, or maxillofacial oral surgeons picked up on this when they do extensive mouth work and they use p PR ports or P R F, it’s the, the instead of the plate, uh, platelet rich plasma, it’s platelet rich subin.
+Then dental and oral, uh, or maxillofacial oral surgeons picked up on this when they do extensive mouth work and they use PPR ports or PRF, it’s the, the instead of the plate, uh, platelet rich plasma, it’s platelet rich fibrin.
 So you, you allow it to actually clock, um, and can be used as a healing tool when they drill deep into bone.
-And then it kind of extended over from there into plastic surgery and aesthetic medicine where p p is used for rejuvenative and regenerative things in the aesthetic industry such as improving fine lines and wrinkles within the face stimulating collagen production.
-It can be used to be injected in people who have thinning of the head to try and stimulate he follicles to improve.
-And so that’s where P R P was.
-But then obviously P R P’S P R P and it doesn’t know where in the body it’s going to be utilized in any area which may benefit from rejuvenation by injecting growth factors is a potential for P R P use.
+And then it kind of extended over from there into plastic surgery and aesthetic medicine where p p is used for regenerative and regenerative things in the aesthetic industry such as improving fine lines and wrinkles within the face stimulating collagen production.
+It can be used to be injected in people who have thinning of the head to try and stimulate the follicles to improve.
+And so that’s where PRP was.
+But then obviously PRP’S PRP and it doesn’t know where in the body it’s going to be utilized in any area which may benefit from rejuvenation by injecting growth factors is a potential for PRP use.

 And then again, staying with the endometrial is also in patients who’ve had, uh, what’s called recurrent implantation failure term.
-We in fertility really struggled to define, but broadly speaking, a consensus of if we’ve transferred two consecutive chromosomally normal embryos without any evidence of attachment, that would be one patients who attach but have very early chemical pregnancies in a repeated fashion.
-But the infusion of P R P in that setting may also normalize the endometrial environment.
-There’s not a whole bunch of data to support the use of P R P in the settings and the trials that have been published are very mixed.
-And I think the reason for this is one that the patient numbers have been quite small and so we are looking for really good big trials, but more importantly, there has been no consistency in terms of how the P R P is prepared.
+We in fertility really struggled to define, but broadly speaking, a consensus of if we’ve transferred two consecutive chromosomally normal embryos without any evidence of attachment, that would be one patient who attaches but has very early chemical pregnancies in a repeated fashion.
+But the infusion of PRP in that setting may also normalize the endometrial environment.
+There’s not a whole bunch of data to support the use of PRP in the settings and the trials that have been published are very mixed.
+And I think the reason for this is one that the patient numbers have been quite small and so we are looking for really good big trials, but more importantly, there has been no consistency in terms of how the PRP is prepared.

-And so we don’t, we don’t know that the product called P R P that’s been used in the various trials can actually be compared head to head from one trial to another.
-And so if you haven’t prepared the P R p well, and you’ve used the substance, you’ve called P R P and you get zero results, have you really used P R P?
-So this is some of the problems with the, the methodology of the trials that have looked at this, but the trial in good trials all suggest that there may be a tendency towards improvement.
+And so we don’t, we don’t know that the product called PRP that’s been used in the various trials can actually be compared head to head from one trial to another.
+And so if you haven’t prepared the PRP well, and you’ve used the substance, you’ve called PRP and you get zero results, have you really used PRP?
+So this is some of the problems with the methodology of the trials that have looked at this, but the trials in good trials all suggest that there may be a tendency towards improvement.
 And again, because this certainly is not something that can harm anybody, what you are doing is infusing your own blood back into you.
 And when you’re, when you’re stuck with having had low response to anything else or full failed embryo transfers, most people will grasp at any straw that’s not gonna harm them.

 And then there is a group in New York who’ve also done quite a bit of work on this and they have a, a clinical trial ongoing at the moment that they’re recruiting for, but their preliminary data also suggests that this might be useful in the setting of early ovarian failure, um, people with significant diminished ovarian reserves.
 So I think we haven’t seen the end of this yet.
 I think there is hope on the horizon for this.
 And I use certainly, again, I offer this to patients when we have nothing else to offer because I, I think the data is early, but, but it’s a potential, you